IvailoIvanovIvanov/fallout2-ce/docs/virtual_adapter_plan.md

 	- `windowRefreshPhysicalTrueColorBuffers` now watches the scaler every frame (and on resize), reallocates or clears the viewport-sized buffers whenever scale/letterbox math changes, and bumps a global revision so anything holding cached pointers knows to rebind before scribbling.
 	- Objects and tiles subscribe to that revision, so the moment scale dips below 1.0 (or the viewport slides for letterboxing) they drop the physical view, fall back to the logical overlay, and rebalance their scaler tables without touching SDL’s blitter.
 	- `isoDisable`/`tileDisable` already rode shotgun on the logical clears; the shared clear helper now wipes the physical grids in lockstep, so UI swaps or map transitions cannot leave UHD ghosts roasting in the letterbox.
-- [ ] **S5.7** Instrument the new pipeline.
+- [x] **S5.7** Instrument the new pipeline.
-	- Emit `SCALER` logs for logical vs. physical rects, track HD pixels written per frame, and add a config toggle (`virtual_adapter_fullres=0/1`) so QA can revert instantly when debugging.
+	- Every `windowPresentVirtualScreen` flush now resets per-frame counters, records the touched logical vs. physical dirty rect areas, accrues how many HD pixels landed in each space, and emits a `SCALER present_stats ...` trace with the full breakdown plus current scale.
-		- Toggle shipped during **S5.1**; the Overseer still wants per-frame counters before we call this stage done.
+	- `windowCompositeTrueColorOverlays` feeds those counters directly (splitting logical vs. physical writes), so QA can diff UHD coverage across maps without hunting individual logs.
+The `virtual_adapter_fullres` toggle from **S5.1** still flips everything back to the legacy scaler for quick A/B checks.

 ## Stage 6 – Stretch Goals & Polish
 - [ ] **S6.1** Add optional shaders/post-effects (CRT, bloom, whatever the Overseer deems tasteful).